Kractero/issue-stats/README.md

 # Issue Stat Grabber

-My TamperMonkey script that gets issue stats and puts them on your issues page.
+My TamperMonkey script that gets issue stats and puts them on your issues page, built from joining ValentineZ's issue github repository data with the MWQ issue effects database.

+Last updated with MWQ data: `2024-03-14`

 ## Usage
 [Add the script](https://github.com/Kractero/issue-stats/raw/main/issueStatGetter.user.js) to Tampermonkey.

-If you want to build your own issues_list.json, make sure you have Python on your system (I manually fixed a ton so this might not be identical)
+If you want to build your own issues json, make sure you have Node.js on your system.

 ```
 git clone https://github.com/Kractero/issue-stats.git
-pip install -r requirements.txt
+npm install
-python generate_json.py
+node generateJson.js
 ```

+## Known Issues
+Please file an issue if you run into any bugs, because there will be bugs.

+A lot of the issues may arise from issues that have choices that differ slightly based on a nation's policy.
+Usually, the effects of these are identical, but may differ slightly, I would take caution with these.

+Below is an incomplete list of some issues that may act funky:

+### Issues that do not appear with corresponding effects in MWQ

+1 - Where's The Love Gone - random 5th choice in Valentine Z
+32 - One Wife Is Never Enough, Say Polygamists - random 5th
+123 - Now, Vat's Food For Thought - random 7th
+279 - A Vat Lot of Trouble - random 6th
+411 -  Outed Teacher Ousted - random 4th
+488 - Bright Orange is the New Black - random 6th and 7th issue

+### Some Branching Issues

+70 - Purge the Infidels
+134 - The Truth Is Out There
+271 - Vigilantes: Heroes or Hoodlums
+274 - Brother Love - a Bit too close to home
+456 - Heads Will Roll
+472 - Rise of the machines

+982
+1030
+1270
+1358

+684 - Murder Most Deniable?

+180 - Mobile Maladies

+596 - Primogeniture Problems

+862

+1308

+1317

+527

 ---

-## Known Issues
-A select few issues may be wrong, this is because I am relying on multiple sources of truth to have their data correct, these being MWQ and the Valentine Z megathread.
-I manually fixed most of the problematic ones.

-The recent changes to issues for athieism vs religiousness resulted in many changes to issues but I ignored most of them, as the choice variation still results in the same stat changes.
+The old version consisted of a lot of issues and required manual fixing due to some inconsistencies in ValentineZ's repo, which I forked and made corrections to.
+This fixed a vast majority and noted in `/val_z_error`, but can also be found in `old/`'s problem jsons.

+The current errors are `errors.txt`, which are Brasilistan Go Boom (there are no effects) and a new issue.

 Some stats may be stale (miniscule amount tbh), as MWQ's mean stats change very often when new data points are entered and this is essentially a snapshot of MWQ.

-### Deliberate Issue Omissions:
-Below list contains issues or choices that are ommited from stats because their sample size from mwq is too low.
-This is new, so some of the previous entries may be drawn from low sample results.
-When they hit enough I will revisit and add them.
-1. 1577 (All About The Hustle)
-2. 1580 (Profitable for Doctrine)
-3. 1582 (Hospital Problems Ramping Up)
-4. 1583 (Spare the (Plutonium) Rod)
-5. 1585 (The Taste of Revenge)
-6. 1586 (Don't Point That Thing At Me)
-7. 1336 new option for nations that need licenses for parenting (Take Good Care of My Baby)

-Please file an issue if you run into any bugs, because there will be bugs.

 ---